isb-cgc/readthedocs/docs/source/sections/outreach/User Credit Guidelines.rst

 |   **4**  | More than $10,000  | Available in exceptional cases, if researchers can justify the need for additional support                                                          | Requires approval by NCI program office                                                                          |
 +----------+--------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------+

-Note that user-financed GCP projects can also access the ISB-CGC-hosted data and other resources, subject to the same data-access restrictions as ISB-CGC funded GCP projects.
+Note that user-financed GCP projects have the *same* access to ISB-CGC-hosted data and resources, (subject to the NIH data-access restrictions) as ISB-CGC funded GCP projects.
+(The same is true, of course for the GCP projects started under the Google free-trial program.)

 For each of the four ISB-CGC credit tiers above, the ISB-CGC team will coordinate directly with individual researchers as needed.
 For tier 3 (and 4) projects, the ISB-CGC team will work